 To solve problems, users have to know what information to seek.
 They have to memorize this information, so as to compare it to the information that arises from the representation.
 As we will see in the examples, different representations require different numbers of memory "cells".
 For example, in the tabular bus scheduling view, users need three cells of information at the beginning (current time, 68 and 108), two cells for intermediary results, and one cell for a previous location.
 Memory requirements are often overlooked when comparing visualizations: the more cells required, the harder it becomes to solve a problem.
-Memory fades with time, so for long scanning tasks users may have forgotten important information before the end of the scanning.
-Forgotten information that is available on the representation can be compensated for by additional seeking operations, or by adding the equivalent of a selectable visual property (e.g., a hand-written mark, or a pointing finger).
+Memory fades with time, so for long scanning tasks users may have forgotten important information that is available on the representation can be compensated for by additional seeking operations, or by adding the equivalent of a selectable visual property (e.g., a hand-written mark, or a pointing finger).